hairyhenderson/gomplate/docs/content/datasources.md

 Currently the following datasources support directory semantics:

 - [File](#using-file-datasources)
+- [Azure Key Vault](#using-azure-key-vault-datasources) - lists all secret names in the vault
 - [Vault](#using-vault-datasources) - translates to Vault's `LIST` method
 - [Consul](#using-consul-datasources)
 When accessing a directory datasource, an array of key names is returned, and can be iterated through to access each individual value contained within.